wp-plugins/wp-bible-embed/readme.txt

 There are many wordpress Bible plugins, but none of them embed the whole entire Bible...
 Except this one.

 == Description ==
 There are many WordPress Bible plugins, but most of them only link to a webpage with the verse you referenced.
 WP-Bible Embed is the only plugin that actually embeds the King James Version Bible into your webpage.
-It doesn\'t even decrease the pages loading time!
+It doesn't even decrease the pages loading time!

 == Installation ==
 = From your WordPress dashboard: =